theam/aday-ondemand-loop/docs/guide/content/development_guide/architecture.md

 # Architecture and Code Structure

-OnDemand Loop is a Ruby on Rails application that runs as an Open OnDemand passenger app.
+OnDemand Loop is a Ruby on Rails application that runs as an Open OnDemand Passenger app.
 The project follows standard Rails conventions as long as they do not interfere with simplicity or functionality.
 Instead of a traditional database it stores project and file metadata in YAML files on disk.
 A small set of models like `Project`, `DownloadFile`, and `UploadBundle` inherit from